SumikaNya

 1 Panel Installation#

 Refer to the official website's Online Installation - 1Panel Documentation steps.
-Here I am using Ubuntu, so just execute the following command.
+Here, I am using Ubuntu, so just execute the following command:

 curl -sSL https://resource.fit2cloud.com/1panel/package/quick_start.sh -o quick_start.sh && sudo bash quick_start.sh

-Follow the prompts step by step; during this process, you will be asked to enter some account information, passwords, the default port for 1 Panel, etc. You can just press Enter to use the defaults, which can all be changed in the panel.
+Follow the prompts step by step; during this process, you will be asked to enter some account information, passwords, and the default port for 1 Panel, etc. You can just press Enter to use the defaults, which can all be changed in the panel.

 Back-end Core Deployment#